WallarooLabs/wally/README.md

 ## License

 Wallaroo is an open source project.
 All of the source code is available to you.
 Most of the Wallaroo code base is available under the [Apache License, version 2][apache 2 license].
-However, not all of the Wallaroo source code is a[Apache 2[apache 2 license] licensed.
+However, not all of the Wallaroo source code is [Apache 2][apache 2 license] licensed.
 Parts of Wallaroo are licensed under the [Wallaroo Community License Agreement][wallaroo community license].
 Source files in this repository have a header indicating which license they are under.

 The core stream processing engine and state management facilities are all licensed under the the [Apache version 2][apache 2 license].
 Autoscaling, exactly-once message processing and resiliency features are licensed under the [Wallaroo Community License Agreement][wallaroo community license].